NIFTy-PPL/J-UBIK/paper/paper.md

 where the prior $\mathcal{P}(s)$ represents our knowledge about the signal $s$ before observing the data $d$, and the likelihood $\mathcal{P}(d|s)$ describes the measurement process.
-The posterior $\mathcal{P}(s|d)$, which can be exact or approximated, is the primary measure of interest in the inference process.
+The posterior $\mathcal{P}(s|d)$ is the primary measure of interest in the inference process.
 J-UBIK’s main role is to model the prior in a generative fashion and to facilitate the creation and use of instrument models to develop the likelihood model.
 The package includes demos for Chandra, eROSITA pointings, and JWST, which illustrate how to use or build these models and how to construct an inference pipeline to obtain posterior estimates.

 ## Prior models
 The package includes a prior model for the sky’s brightness distribution across different wavelengths,